felixschildorfer/harbor/DATABASE_INTEGRATION.md

 1. Click "🗄️ DB Connections" in the sidebar
 2. Click "+ New Connection"
 3. Fill in connection details:
-   - Connection Name (e.g., "Production SQL Server")
+   - Connection Name (e.g., "Production SQL Server" or "Staging Postgres")
-   - Database Type (currently SQL Server only)
+   - Database Type (SQL Server or PostgreSQL)
    - Host (IP or hostname)
-   - Port (default 1433 for SQL Server)
+   - Port (default 1433 for SQL Server, 5432 for PostgreSQL)
    - Database Name
    - Username
    - Password